-Shaft properties, including flex, torque, bend point (also referred to as kick point or flex point), shaft length and weight, play important roles in affecting the balance and feel of golf clubs as well as ball trajectory.
+Shaft properties, including flex, torque, bend point (also referred to as kick point or flex point), shaft length and weight, play important roles.
+These factors affect the balance and feel of golf clubs as well as ball trajectory.
 Particularly, graphite shafts come with a wide range of specifications.
 Shaft flex is probably the most important and certainly the easiest concept for the average golfer to understand.
 Additionally, it is the quickest and most direct way to gain improved performance from your sticks.

 All manufacturers of golf clubs have their own standards of what constitutes the various golf shaft flexes.
-When testing golf shafts, there are a number of tests that are used in the industry to assure the quality, characteristics, durability and performance of a particular golf shaft.
-Each shaft manufacturer has flex, torque, and kick point tests that each shaft must pass in order to be released for sale.
-Other tests are for informational purposes only and give consumers an idea of certain shaft properties like launch, spin, and feel.
+When testing golf shafts, there are a number of tests that can be done.
+These industry standard tests assure the quality, characteristics, durability and performance of a particular golf shaft.
+Each manufacturer has shaft flex, torque, and kick point tests that each shaft must pass.
+Other tests are for informational purposes only.
+They provide consumers with an idea of certain shaft properties like launch, spin, and feel.

 There are many terms that are used to describe the stiffness of a shaft.
 Shafts that do not bend very easily are considered to have a stiff flex, or have high frequency (cycles per minute or CPM).
 Shafts that bend quite easily are considered to have a soft flex, or have low frequency.
 We have a Frequency Matching Analyzer to perform flex testing.
 A typical shaft will have a smaller diameter and thicker wall at the tip section than at the butt.
 The materials used, also vary along the length of the shaft.
 Regardless of the differences in material and wall thickness between the tip and the butt, the large change in diameter is the dominant influence in shaft stiffness.
 Therefore, the larger butt end is almost always stiffer than the smaller tip end.

-The Bend Point is determined by measuring the shaft’s maximum point of deflection when it is statically bent from pressing in from the tip and butt locations of the shaft.
+The Bend Point is determined by measuring the shaft’s maximum point of deflection.
+This is when it is statically bent from pressing in from the tip and butt locations of the shaft.
 Once the bend point location is identified, this will indicate the degree of shaft tip stiffness.
-If a shaft is considered to be “tip stiff” – this means it is “butt flexible”, so the bend point is located closer to the butt end of the shaft than the tip.
+If a shaft is considered to be “tip stiff” – this means it is “butt flexible”.
+Hence, the bend point is located closer to the butt end of the shaft than the tip.
 This is what is termed as a High Bend Point.
-On the other hand, if a shaft is thought to be “tip soft” – the bend point is located closer to the tip rather than the butt end.
+On the other hand, if a shaft is thought to be “tip soft”.
+The bend point is located closer to the tip rather than the butt end.
 This is referred to as a Low Bend Point.

-The Bend Point only moves a small distance in all shafts, but the movement can dramatically change the shaft’s playing characteristics or in other words – how the club performs.
+The Bend Point only moves a small distance in all shafts.
+However, the movement can dramatically change the shaft’s playing characteristics – how the club performs.
 When a golfer has an accelerating club head speed with a late wrist release into impact, they will usually hit better with a stiff tip shaft.
 Conversely, if a golfer has a decelerating club head speed coming into impact with an early wrist release, they tend to hit better with a medium or soft tip shaft.
 Of course, ball flight observation can confirm the necessary Bend Point.